 You’re spending money on paid ads, but all you’re getting back is a PDF full of buzzwords and vanity metrics.
 Sound familiar?

 A good agency doesn’t just tell you how your ads look.
 It tells you exactly how they performed, what was learned, and what happens next.
-Clear reporting isn’t a bonus – it’s how you know if your marketing is actually working.
+Clear reporting isn’t a bonus, it’s how you know whether your marketing is actually working.

-So how do the best agencies report results to clients?
-Here’s what it should look like – and what to run from.
+So how do the best agencies report ad results to clients?
+Here’s what it should look like, and what to run from.

-If your report just says “you got 50,000 impressions” and calls it a win, you’ve got a problem.
-What matters is the business result – sales, leads, bookings – not just eyeballs.
+If your report says “you got 50,000 impressions” and calls it a win, you’ve got a problem.
+What matters is the business result, sales, leads, bookings, not eyeballs.

 - Spend vs results (ROAS, CPA, CPL)